facebook-atom/nuclide-prebuilt-libs/README.md

 ## Publishing `nuclide-prebuilt-libs`

-1. Bump the `version` in the sub-package you modified.
-(This is only for bookkeeping purposes).
-2. Run `npm version patch`.
+1. Run `npm version patch`.
-3. Push the base package version bump and release tag with `git push --follow-tags`.
+2. Push the base package version bump and release tag with `git push --follow-tags`.
-4. Wait for both Travis and AppVeyor to build and upload the release artifacts.
+3. Wait for both Travis and AppVeyor to build and upload the release artifacts.
-5. To test your npm release: Run `./prepublish && npm pack`
+4. To test your npm release: Run `./prepublish && npm pack`
-6. Run `npm publish`.
+5. Run `npm publish`.

 ## Things to know about sub-packages